GildedPleb/eslint-config-current-thing/README.md

 <!-- Start Generated Rule Counts DO NOT EDIT! -->

-Unsurprisingly, it is incredibly strict these popularity-based opinions on:
+Unsurprisingly, it is incredibly strict with popularity-based opinions on:
 - **1136** typescript rules
 - **1035** javascript rules
 - **1165** testing rules